Kevin Sullivan (wrestler): Championship Wrestling from Florida (1982–1987)

 Known as the heel "Boston Battler", Sullivan's "Prince of Darkness" gimmick started during this time, adopting the persona of an occultist and cult leader who would invoke the powers of dark spirits in promos and matches.
 The gimmick was inspired by the then-ongoing Satanic panic.

 In CWF he became associated with "Maniac" Mark Lewin (Purple Haze), Mike Davis, Bob Roop, The Lock and Luna Vachon and others as the Army of Darkness.
 His biggest rivals during this time included Dusty Rhodes, Barry Windham, and his former partner Mike Graham.
 Sullivan split his time with International Championship Wrestling and brought "The Prince of Darkness" gimmick there, along with Lewin and Roop.
 He had the Fallen Angel as his valet, who later became known as Woman.
-Sullivan was the top heel in ICW when the company first went national and had noted feuds with Austin Idol, Superstar Billy Graham, Bruiser Brody, Joe Savoldi and Blackjack Mulligan.
+Sullivan was the top heel in ICW when the company first went national and had noted feuds with Austin Idol, Superstar Billy Graham, Bruiser Brody, Joseph Savoldi and Blackjack Mulligan.

-Jim Crockett Promotions/World Championship Wrestling (1987–1991)
+Jim Crockett Promotions / World Championship Wrestling (1987–1991)

-Sullivan formed The Varsity Club upon arrival in Jim Crockett Promotions with Mike Rotunda and Rick Steiner.
+Sullivan formed the Varsity Club upon arrival in Jim Crockett Promotions with Mike Rotunda and Rick Steiner.
 They immediately started feuding with Jimmy Garvin because Sullivan wanted Garvin's wife Precious for himself.
 This feud lasted a while with Sullivan kayfabe breaking Garvin's leg at one point.
 Steiner left the group and was replaced by "Dr. Death" Steve Williams and Dan Spivey.
-They feuded with Dusty Rhodes, The Road Warriors, Rick Steiner and Eddie Gilbert.
+They feuded with Dusty Rhodes, the Road Warriors, Rick Steiner and Eddie Gilbert.
 Sullivan even attacked Gilbert's wife Missy Hyatt.

 By late 1989, the Varsity Club was gone, and Sullivan formed the stable "Sullivan's Slaughterhouse" with Cactus Jack and Buzz Sawyer (later replaced by Bam Bam Bigelow) to feud with Rotunda.
 Sullivan took time off in late 1990 and returned in early 1991 as the manager of One Man Gang, Black Blood, and the Angel of Death.
 They cut El Gigante's hair and had a brief feud.
 Sullivan also was the masked Great Wizard briefly to manage Oz.

+Sullivan left WCW in August 1991 upon his contract expiring.

+Frontier Martial-Arts Wrestling / W*ING (1992)

-After his contract with WCW expired in August 1991, Sullivan worked in Japan, participating in FMW where he wrestled against Atsushi Onita with Ed Farhat, and later moved on to compete in W*ING.
+In 1992, Sullivan worked in Japan, participating in Frontier Martial-Arts Wrestling where he wrestled against Atsushi Onita with Ed Farhat, and later moved on to compete in W*ING.